Encourage your student to use one of these methods for getting around campus. Visit the UW Transportation Services website for more information.

-Bus routes 80, 81 and 82 are free for everyone.
+Madison Metro bus routes 80, 81, and 82 are free for everyone.
 Included in the cost of tuition is a bus pass through the Associated Students of Madison, allowing students to ride all city buses for free.
-For route and schedule information visit Madison Metro.
+For route and schedule information, visit the Madison Metro website.

 Biking can improve health, save money, offer convenient parking, and save daily commuting time.
 Find information about bike safety, registration, parking, regulations, and routes.

-Madison B-cycle is a new urban bike-sharing program that offers a fun, convenient, environmentally friendly, and affordable way to get around Madison.
-Members have access to 350 bikes at 35 B-stations, and the freedom to pick up a red bike at any B-station and drop it off at any other B-station.
-Students are eligible for a discounted annual membership of $20 with the code “WISCSTUDENT”.
-The program is supported by Trek Bicycles and UW Transportation.
+Madison B-cycle is a bike-sharing program that offers a fun, convenient, environmentally friendly, and affordable way to get around Madison.
+Members have access to 350 bikes at 35 B-stations, and the freedom to pick up a bike at any B-station and drop it off at any other B-station.
+Students are eligible for a discounted annual membership of $20 with the “WISCSTUDENT” code.
+The program is supported by Trek Bicycles and UW Transportation Services.

-Car Sharing: UW-Madison has partnered with Zipcar to bring self-service, on-demand car sharing to campus so students can reserve a vehicle online or by phone and have a vehicle when they need it.
-They are parked on campus, and any student 18+ can apply for membership.
+Car Sharing: UW–Madison has partnered with Zipcar to bring self-service, on-demand car sharing to campus so students can reserve a vehicle online or by phone and have a vehicle when they need it.
+The cars are parked on campus, and any student who is 18 or older can apply for membership.

 Bus Services (all depart from campus)